ckurau/naive-mean-reversion/README-nmr.md

 ### Step 3 -- Go Live
 Only after paper trading passes all criteria.

-### Step 4 -- Future improvements
+### Step 4 -- Optimisation is complete
-The strategy is fully optimised through V34.
-Do not retry entry filters or exit mechanics.
-Remaining genuine improvements:
-- **Historical earnings database** -- removes lookahead bias from yfinance forward-looking calendar.
-Est. +0.3 to +0.5% CAGR
-- **Live OOS validation** -- paper trading is the only true remaining out-of-sample test
-- **MOO slippage analysis** -- compare fill prices to prior close once 100+ trades complete
-- **trade.py V34 sync** -- update trade.py GAP_DOWN_MAX and tiered sizing to match V34 exactly before going live
+V34 is the confirmed ceiling.
+Do not retry entry filters, drawdown filters, or exit mechanics.
+The drawdown is structural and cannot be reduced without sacrificing CAGR.
+See the "Do Not Retry" table above for the complete list of exhausted approaches.

 ---

 ## All Runs Table

-### V21-V34: Complete Sequence

 | Version | Key Change | CAGR | Final Equity | Max DD | Sharpe |
 |---|---|---|---|---|---|